erikr/erikr/posts/data-lessons-from-biotech.md

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
 If your corporate culture is lacking in these areas, you have bigger problems that won't be solved by a popular management framework or 1-on-1 template.

-## 4. Buy (products or consulting services) if you are a biotech.
+## Buy products or consulting services if you are a biotech.
 Build if you are a tech firm.

+Your decision to build versus buy depends on how your firm generates value, what you promised your investors, who you hired, and the culture you already built.
+We built a lean, focused platform and bought assistance.

 In the early days, we explored a vision of creating the world's largest and best-curated IBD database, alongside novel computational tools to support new target discovery.
-This ambitious data science platform would require a larger investment than our initial team of five FTEs, and a longer time horizon to create value than what we originally planned.
+This ambition would require a larger investment and more time than originally planned.

-To adddress this mismatch, we focused the vision.
+To adddress this mismatch, we reduced scope.
 The platform would support target validation, MoA studies, and CDx development.
-We also decided to engage consultants to help us curate data, develop bioinformatics pipelines (e.g., genomic imputation), and build our CDx pipeline (e.g., supervised ML to find SNPs associated with proxies of treatment response).
+We also engaged consultants to help us curate data, develop bioinformatics pipelines (e.g., genomic imputation), and build our CDx pipeline (e.g., supervised ML to find SNPs associated with proxies of treatment response).

 In hindsight, this path better fit our eventual outcome.
 However, it was a tough reality checkfor me.
 We could have better aligned our branding to emphasize we were a biotech with data science and engineering interests, not a "techbio" firm.
 Or maybe it was clear to everyone else and I was in my own waking dream.

-As we worked with consultants, we learned lessons the hard way that we wish we knew earlier.
+As we worked with consultants, we learned lessons we wish we knew earlier.
 Initially, we loosely defined project scopes to be a flexible partner.
 We assessed competitors and signed with the one that looked best on paper.
 We gave regular feedback so they could converge on our preferred working style.
 We were gentle and understanding if they missed a deadline or had resource constraints.
 But then we got smarter and developed some process.

-Later, we provided detailed project proposals with defined milestones and deliverables.
-We realized what we thought was overspecification was perhaps just enough information, especially for a new consultant's first engagement.
-We conducted head-to-head (paid) pilots to compare competitors via lived experience.
-We defined how we wanted them to work with us -- commit code in GitHub, track work in issues, etc. We held consultants accountable to agreed-upon deliverables and parted ways if they failed.
-When evaluating new consultants, we indexed on compatibility of working style, cadence, and energy.
-We learned brand was less predictive than experience with specific individuals.
+Later, we provided detailed project proposals and defined milestones.
+We conducted head-to-head (paid) pilots to compare competitors.
+We defined *how* we wanted them to work with us -- commit code in GitHub, track work in issues, etc. We held consultants accountable to commitments and parted ways if they failed.
+When evaluating new consultants, we indexed on compatibility of working style, tech stack, and energy.

-We worked with several superb partners such as Recursis, Rancho, Bridge Informatics, and Manifold.
-We learned excellence is expensive and worth the money.
-Bad consultants end up more expensive by wasting your time and giving you a poor experience.
+We worked with superb partners such as Recursis, Rancho, Bridge Informatics, Code Ocean, and Manifold.
+Working with the best people is expensive but worth every cent.
+Bad consultants end up more expensive by wasting your time and patience.
 I recommend avoiding Genedata.

-## 5. Track and reference work in a single source of truth.
+## Track and reference work in a single source of truth.

 We used (and loved!)
 Notion for documentation, meeting notes, onboarding, etc., and GitHub Issues for tracking technical work.
 Tasks were categorized into `TODO`, `In Progress`, and `Done`.
 Every two weeks we opened the board, groomed the backlog, and synced on current priorities.
 However, the data scientists and data curators could not close issues via PRs since their deliverable was often solved without a pull request (PR).